The Judicial Division of the Municipal Court is comprised of eleven full time and nine Pro Tem judges.

-Judge Brown graduated from Duncanville High School in Duncanville, Texas and matriculated through Howard University in Washington, D.C. earning a bachelor’s degree in International Business with a minor in Marketing in 1993.
+Judge Brown graduated from Duncanville High School in Duncanville, Texas and matriculated through Howard University in Washington, D.C. earning a bachelor’s degree in international business with a minor in marketing in 1993.
 Judge Brown became a founding member of the National Council of Negro Women Howard University Chapter and served as finance chairperson for her sorority, Delta Sigma Theta Sorority, Inc. a public service sorority.
-Judge Brown worked for a mutual funds brokerage firm in Washington, D.C. after her undergraduate studies.
-Judge Brown earned a Juris Doctor from Southern Methodist University (SMU) in Dallas, Texas.
-Judge Brown became a law student mentor to various elementary schools hosting mock trials while attending SMU.
+Judge Brown earned a Juris Doctor from Southern Methodist University (SMU) in Dallas, Texas where she also became a law student mentor to various elementary schools hosting mock trials.
 Judge Brown interned with Legal Aid of North Texas in Dallas and practiced law under a provisional license as a 3L for the SMU criminal law clinic.
-Judge Brown worked as a public defender for Dallas County and first-chaired over fifty (50) criminal cases.
+She later worked as a public defender for Dallas County and first-chaired more than 50 criminal cases.
 Judge Brown accepted an appointment in 2005 with the City of Dallas Municipal Court as an Associate Judge presiding over the trial court, assault family violence court, traffic court, juvenile court, code compliance and served as criminal magistrate until 2010.
 While in private practice Judge Brown was appointed to the Texas Board of Pardons and Paroles as counsel for parole hearings.
-Judge Brown continued in private serving as a volunteer attorney for the Dallas Bar Association through the Dallas Voluntary Attorney Program (DVAP) and as an E-Mentor for the Dallas Independent School District.
-Judge Brown accepted an appointment to the City of Fort Worth Municipal Court in 2012 as a full-time judge presiding over trial court, juvenile court, code compliance, traffic court, truancy court and serve as a criminal magistrate.
-Judge Brown serves as a TMCEC presentation faculty member, Tarrant County Truancy Reform Committee- court chairperson, and board manager for the YMCA McDonald Southeast of Fort Worth and a host of various civic organizations.
+Judge Brown continued in private serving as a volunteer attorney for the Dallas Bar Association through the Dallas Voluntary Attorney Program and as an E-Mentor for the Dallas Independent School District.
+Judge Brown accepted an appointment to the City of Fort Worth Municipal Court in 2012 as a fulltime judge presiding over trial court, juvenile court, code compliance, traffic court, truancy court and serve as a criminal magistrate.
+Judge Brown serves as a TMCEC presentation faculty member, Tarrant County Truancy Reform Committee court chairperson, and as board manager for the YMCA McDonald Southeast of Fort Worth and a host of various civic organizations.

 Simon C. Gonzalez